awsdocs/aws-dynamodb-encryption-docs/doc_source/encrypted-and-signed.md

 'test': 'test-value'
 ```

+**Warning**
-Do not encrypt the values of the primary key \(partition key and sort key\) attributes\.
-They must remain in plain text so DynamoDB can access the item for you\.
-If you use a helper class, it will throw an exception if you try to encrypt the primary key\.
-If you need to encrypt it for a special use case, use the [item encryptor](concepts.md#item-encryptor) directly\.
+Do not encrypt the primary key attributes\.
+They must remain in plain text so DynamoDB can find the item without running a full table scan\.

+By default, the primary key – partition key and sort key \-\- attributes are signed, but not encrypted\.
+If you identify your primary key, or use a helper class that identifies it for you, and then try to encrypt it, the client will throw an exception\.
+If you need to encrypt the primary key for a special use case, use the lowest level [item encryptor](concepts.md#item-encryptor) directly, but remember that DynamoDB will not be able to find your item\.

-The DynamoDB Encryption Client does not encrypt the [Material Description](concepts.md#material-description) attribute, which stores the data that DynamoDB Encryption Client needs to verify and decrypt the item\.
+The DynamoDB Encryption Client also does not encrypt the [Material Description](concepts.md#material-description) attribute, which stores the data that DynamoDB Encryption Client needs to verify and decrypt the item\.

 **Signing the Item**

 After encrypting the specified attribute values, the DynamoDB Encryption Client calculates a digital signature over the names and values of attributes that you specify in the [attribute actions](concepts.md#attribute-actions) object\.
+If you specify a table name, it is included in the signature, too\.

+![\[An encrypted and signed table item\]](http://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/images/encrypted-signed-item.png)

 The signature allows you to detect unauthorized changes to the item as a whole, including adding or deleting attributes, or substituting one encrypted value for another\.
 The signature is saved in an attribute that the client adds to the item\.

-You can \(and should\) include the primary key in the signature\.
-This is the default if you use a helper class, but you can override it by using the [item encryptor](concepts.md#item-encryptor) directly\.
-You can also include the table name in the signature\.
-The [Material Description](concepts.md#material-description) attribute is neither encrypted nor signed, as shown in the following image\.
+Be sure to include the primary key in the signature\.
+It's the default behavior when you use a helper class\.
+The signature captures the relationship between the primary key and other attributes in the item, and the signature validation verifies that the relationship hasn't changed\.

-![\[An encrypted and signed table item\]](http://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/images/encrypted-signed-item.png)
+The [Material Description](concepts.md#material-description) attribute is not encrypted or signed\.